teeframe/protocol-documentation/src/fundamentals.md

 The ACK number defines how many [vital chunks](#default-packets) were successfully received.
 As a server, you will have an ACK number to track how many vital chunks you received from the client, and the client will have an ACK number to track how many vital chunks it received from you (the server).

 :::info
-Sequence Numbers does not apply for [Connection-less Packets](#connection-less-messages).
+Sequence Number does not apply for [Connection-less Packets](#connection-less-messages).
 :::
 :::warning
 ACK is reset to 0 every time it reaches the maximum value (1024).